 5. Walk Away for a Little Bit

 Spend some time with the creative, re-visit the project goals and relive the presentation and reflect on what you were feeling.
 When you feel good about your decision let your agency know.
 It can look like this:

 - Yes, let’s move to the next step (i.e. approved)…

 - Love where it’s headed and would like to see a few modifications…

 - I’m not comfortable with moving ahead with the presented concept because of…

 If your direction is in the ‘B’ or ‘C’ category, this is where you’ll want to provide some further details on your feedback.
 Remember, you hired creative professionals for a reason.
 So, it may not be most effective to get into the micro-details of design but, rather, focus on how the concept needs to change to get closer to the objectives.

 I have seen many clients take on the role of tag-in graphic designer at this stage.
-This is not where you add most value to the process.
-Focus on clear communications and keep your eye to the end goal.
+This is not where you add the most value to the process.
+Focus on clear communications and keep your eye on the end goal.
 I promise you, your creative team will be so grateful for the constructive, productive feedback and you will be that much closer to hitting the ‘approved’ button with a smile on your face!